 - Raspberries or strawberries for garnish

-- A bar of dark chocolate for shavings.
+- A bar of dark chocolate for shavings if desired

-- Preheat oven to 350 degrees and place rack in center position.
+Preheat oven to 350 degrees and place rack in center position.
 Use a paper towel to butter sides of three 8" cake pans and dust with cocoa powder (or flour, but cocoa powder will disappear).
 Use the bottom of cake pan to trace a circle on parchment paper, cut three 8" circles.
-Place parchment in bottom of pans and coat with butter and cocoa powder as well.
+Place parchment in bottom of pans.
 Do not skip this step or you will have a really hard time getting cakes out of pans.

-- Add greek yogurt and whisk until well incorporated, set aside.
+Add sour cream and whisk until well incorporated, set aside.

-- Add chocolate mixture to mixer with butter and sugars.
-Mix till well combined.
-Add vanilla paste and then eggs, one at a time, then add flour mixture.
+Add chocolate mixture to mixer with butter and sugars.
+Mix until well combined.
+Add vanilla paste and then eggs, then add flour mixture.

 A Different Take on Decorating: